Marmion Academy monk charged with sexually abusing former student

 Joseph J. Charron, 66, faces eight counts of sex abuse and assault for having nonconsensual sexual contact with the student before and after his graduation, Aurora police said.

-When Marmion Academy learned about the allegations, it placed Charron on administrative leave and barred him from the campus and other ministerial functions, police said.
+When Marmion Academy learned about the accusations, it placed Charron on administrative leave and barred him from the campus and other ministerial functions, police said.

-Marmion Academy and Marmion Abbey cooperated with the investigation and are conducting their own internal investigation into Charron’s conduct, police said.
+Marmion Academy and Marmion Abbey cooperated with the investigation and are conducting their own investigation into Charron, police said.

+In a written statement, school officials said: “We pray for all who have been impacted by this and we pray for the healing of those involved and for all the members of our Marmion family.”

+School officials also said they are “rigorous in our efforts to protect all children and all whom we serve.
+The Abbey is fully accredited by Praesidium, Inc., a nationally recognized oversight agency that works with and accredits religious communities and other institutions to assure that the institution’s policies and practices fully protect children and vulnerable adults.